-Organize ideas into a structured mind map diagram
+Organize ideas into a structured diagram

 Use the mind map template to organize information and ideas into a hierarchy and create a visual map of associations and connected ideas.
 Give your team space to brainstorm, collaborate, and visually structure your ideas in real-time.